combient/nodebb-plugin-medals/README.md

   - Now only admins can create medals.
   - And global mods can assign/unassign.
 - Custom content inside medal element?
-  - HTML elements?
+  - HTML elements and CSS?
-  - Images?